Minirogue/grid-diagrams/readme.md

 To compile the code, open a terminal in the top-level directory and run `./gradlew build` (untested on Mac OS).

-To compile the documentation (Javadocs+Kdocs) run `./gradlew dokka`.
+To compile the documentation (Javadocs+Kdocs) run `./gradlew dokka` (must change gradle file first if using jdk>8).
 The documentation will be found in the docs folder.

 ### Windows